-The drainage system is self-contained and uses two separate holding tanks to contain the waste water until it can be dumped at an appropriate waste water disposal site.
-This means you can use the toilet, sinks and shower even in areas where utility hookups are not available.
+The drainage system is self-contained and uses a holding tank to contain the waste water until it can be dumped at an appropriate waste water disposal site.
+This means you can use the sinks and shower even in areas where utility hookups are not available.

-The black water holding tank contains the sewage from the toilet and may include bathroom lavatory on some models.
-The gray water holding tank contains the waste water from the galley sink and shower, and may include bathroom lavatory.
+The gray water holding tank contains the waste water from the galley sink and shower.

-See "Specifications" in Section 1- Introduction for tank capacities for your model.
+See "Specifications" in Section 1 -Introduction for tank capacities for your model.